Should I Support My Parent’s Decision To Release Equity?

 What does this mean for them?

-If they’re satisfied with your property’s valuation, they can then start focussing on the following steps: considering age, health and lifestyle.
-After considering these, choose the right offer for you.
-It’s all up to them.
+If they’re satisfied with your property’s valuation, they will then start considering the following: your age, health and lifestyle.

 So, what’s next?